Sign Up For Specials & Exclusive Discounts

 Using poly fittings and poly tubing for your irrigation system offers numerous benefits.

-Durability and Longevity - Polyethylene materials do not corrode, rust, or degrade over time, even when exposed to water, fertilizers, or soil.
+- DURABILITY & LONGEVITY: Polyethylene materials do not corrode, rust, or degrade over time, even when exposed to water, fertilizers, or soil.

 Poly Fittings FAQs